-The Park's significance statements, and fundamental resources and values highlight resources that may be impacted by commercial air tours including outstanding scenic values, the spiritual and historical relationship and significance to the Lakota people, cultural resources, and wildlife.
-Commercial air tours do not impact the significant geological and paleontological resources the Park protects, nor the vegetation in the mixed-grass prairie, which is the largest within the national park system.
-(See Foundation Document, page 5-7).
+The Park's significance statements, and fundamental resources and values highlight resources that may be impacted by commercial air tours including archeological resources, the spiritual and historical relationship and significance to the pueblo culture, cultural resources, Wilderness, and wildlife.
+Commercial air tours do not impact the science and research (outside of how this may relate to other resources, the broad natural landscape such as watersheds, vegetation, and volcanic turf.
+Nor do commercial air tours impact museum collections and archives.
+(See Foundation Document, page 6-7).

-As a basis for evaluating the potential for impairment or unacceptable impacts on Park resources, the NPS relied on the Final Environmental Assessment for an Air Tour Management Plan for Badlands National Park (EA).
-The EA includes analysis of impacts to the soundscape (noise and noise-compatible land use); air quality and climate change; biological resources including birds, mammals, and other species of concern; cultural resources including ethnographic resources, sacred sites and traditional cultural properties, archeological resources, cultural landscapes and prehistoric and historic structures; wilderness; visitor use and experience; environmental justice and socioeconomics; and viewsheds (visual effects).
-The EA evaluated the impacts of three action alternatives including the selected alternative.
-Consistent with NPS guidance described above, NPS has not included a non-impairment determination here for wilderness, environmental justice and socioeconomics, and visitor experience.
+As a basis for evaluating the potential for impairment or unacceptable impacts on Park resources, the NPS relied on the Final Environmental Assessment for an Air Tour Management Plan for Bandelier National Monument (EA).
+The EA includes analysis of impacts to the soundscape (noise and noise-compatible land use); air quality and climate change; biological resources including birds, mammals, and federally listed species; cultural resources including ethnographic resources, sacred sites and traditional cultural properties, archeological resources, cultural landscapes and prehistoric and historic structures; Wilderness; visitor use and experience; environmental justice and socioeconomics; and viewsheds (visual effects).
+The EA evaluated the impacts of the no action alternative and two action alternatives including the selected alternative.
+Consistent with NPS guidance described above, the NPS has developed this non-impairment determination for the selected alternative only, and has not included an analysis here for Wilderness, environmental justice and socioeconomics, and visitor experience.

 The selected alternative, which is reflected in the ATMP, is the most protective alternative evaluated in the EA and the most protective alternative that the NPS has the authority to select.
-The ATMP will prohibit commercial air tours over the park and within 1⁄2-mile outside the Park's boundary during which the aircraft flies below 5,000 ft.
-AGL (referred to as the ATMP boundary).
-Air tours outside of the ATMP boundary are not subject to the National Parks Air Tour Management Act of 2000 (NPATMA) and are therefore may not be regulated under the ATMP.
-Because air tours outside of the ATMP boundary are outside the jurisdiction of the ATMP and NPS, this non-impairment determination focuses on the impacts from implementation of the ATMP on resources inside the park boundary, not the unknown impacts over which NPS does not have jurisdiction.
+The ATMP will prohibit commercial air tours over the Park and within 1⁄2-mile outside the Park's boundary during which the aircraft flies below 5,000 feet (ft.) above ground level (AGL) (referred to as the ATMP boundary).
+Air tours outside of the ATMP boundary are not subject to the National Parks Air Tour Management Act of 2000 and are therefore may not be regulated under the ATMP.
+Because air tours outside of the ATMP boundary are outside the jurisdiction of the ATMP and NPS, this non-impairment determination focuses on the impacts from implementation of the ATMP on resources inside the Park boundary, not the unknown impacts over which NPS does not have jurisdiction.